 Emergency Veterinarian Services

-When your pet is having a medical emergency, it's important to know where to go.
+If your pet is experiencing an urgent or emergency medical issue, please contact your family vet or visit your nearest emergency veterinary center.
 Below is a list of local animal hospitals offering emergency care services.

 Animal Help Now is another resource which directs users to the closest and most appropriate resource to respond to wild animal concerns.

 Are you caring for a feral cat?
-If you wish to have it spayed or neutered (and will continue to provide care for it), please learn more about Trap-Neuter-Release programs with the Feral Cat Coalition of Oregon.
+If you wish to have it spayed or neutered (and will continue to provide care for it), please learn more about community and feral cat programs in Clark County or Trap-Neuter-Release programs with the Feral Cat Coalition of Oregon.

-HSSW and Clark County Animal Control are unable to provide live traps.
+HSSW is unable to provide live traps.
 For pricing and rental of live traps, please contact:

-The ASPCA Poison Control is resource for any animal poison-related emergency, 24 hours a day, 365 days a year.
+The ASPCA Poison Control website - or 888.426.4435 - is a resource for any animal poison-related emergency, 24 hours a day, 365 days a year.
 Contact them if you think your pet may have ingested a potentially poisonous substance.

-Programs of the Executive Horse Council include Ripley’s Horse Aid and Adopt-a-Horse program.
+Programs of the Executive Horse Council - or 503.780.4402 - include Ripley’s Horse Aid and Adopt-a-Horse program.
 The voucher program provides temporary financial assistance to horse owners.
 Visit their website or contact them for a list of included services.

 Clark County Beekeepers Association provides information and education primarily to hobby beekeepers and to the general public.
 It serves as a resource for those interested in developing and maintaining honey bee colonies and responds to reports of honey bee swarms and requests for swarm removal.

-The County Health Department assesses risk of rabies exposure.
+The Clark County Health Department - or 360.397.8182 - assesses risk of rabies exposure.
 While all animal-to-human bites need to be reported directly to the jurisdictional animal control agency, contact the Health Department for animal testing and treatment recommendations from contact with bats or other possible carriers.